 I was not raised as a mushy person.
-Emotional intimacy was a hard thing to learn for me.
-Communicating feelings, talking about things that made us sad or emotional was almost unheard of.
+As an adult, emotional intimacy was a hard thing for me to learn.
+Sharing feelings, talking about things that made us sad or emotional was pretty rare.

 So when it came to matters of the heart, sensitive topics were sometimes awkward or avoided.

 I don’t regret the way I grew up at at!
 I had a great childhood, and have amazing parents.
 This was just something that I struggled with, and that I would learn later on.

 Learning to Communicate